Updated July 15, 2023

 Importance of Callable Preferred Stock

-- The financing cost of the preferred stock can be controlled by the issuer-company.
+- The issuer company can control the financing cost of the preferred stock.

-- As explained earlier, company can issue the new shares at comparatively lower dividend rate since the interest rate in the market has fallen.
+- As explained earlier, the company can issue new shares at a comparatively lower dividend rate since the interest rate in the market has fallen.

-- These stocks help the issuer-company to adapt to the changing market scenarios around the country.
-The changing interest rates reflects the market situation.
+- These stocks help the issuer company adapt to the country’s changing market scenarios.
+The changing interest rates reflect the market situation.

 - Since it is a “right” to buy & not an “obligation” to buy, the company may not exercise the right if the interest rate in the market has risen.

-- Investor carry a higher risk over & thus, the same is compensated by higher dividend rate.
+- Investors carry a higher risk over & thus.
+A higher dividend rate compensates for the same.

 Reasons for Using Callable Preferred Stock

-- Higher the risk, higher the return.
-The investors get attracted to the pricing of the preferred stock.
+- Higher the risk, the higher the return.
+The pricing attracts investors to preferred stock.

 - Callable preferred stock is a means of refinancing the stock issue.

-- Company can also maintain the voting rights in control since, callable preferred stock do not have voting rights.
+- The company can also maintain voting rights in control since callable preferred stock does not have voting rights.